SebastianDahlskog/SebastianDahlskog.github.io/_posts/2000-01-12-ClusteredRendering.markdown

 ### Wait, how is the view frustum divided???

 Width and height are divided in a uniform grid.
 However, depth is divided exponentially.
-For any depth-slice $slice$ the depth where that slice starts is given by
+For any depth-slice the depth where that slice starts is given by

 $$Z=Near_z(\frac{Far_z}{Near_z})^{\frac{slice}{numslices}}$$